-The College will take measures deemed necessary to appropriately respond to all reports of sexual harassment and other civil rights offenses involving actual or perceived sex, gender, gender identity, sexual orientation, and/or gender expression.
-Not all forms of the prohibited conduct described will be deemed equally serious offenses, and the College reserves the right to impose different, yet appropriate measures, depending on the severity of the offense.
+The College will take measures deemed necessary to appropriately respond to all reports of sexual discrimination, including sex-based harassment.
+Not all forms of the prohibited conduct described will be deemed equally serious offenses, and the College reserves the right to impose different, yet appropriate measures, depending on the severity of theoffense.
 The Complainant may choose to pursue an informal or formal resolution.
 Informal resolution will never be used to remedy any acts of violence.

 When the College receives notice of alleged, prohibited conduct occurring either on or off College property, the College will provide the reporting individual with written materials outlining their rights and options for support and resources available both on and off campus.
 An individual may report an incident to either the College or law enforcement, or both simultaneously.
 The College's process will run concurrently with the criminal justice process.
-However, the filing of a formal complaint of sexual misconduct under this policy is independent Fall 2024 of any criminal investigation or proceeding.
+However, the filing of a complaint under this policy is independent of any criminal investigation or proceeding.
 The College will not wait for the conclusion of any criminal investigation or proceedings to commence its own investigation or to take any necessary interim measures to protect the Complainant and the rest of the College community.
 The College, however, may temporarily delay its investigation to enable law enforcement to gather evidence and to engage in a preliminary investigation of sexual misconduct matters that may also violate the state criminal code.
 A delay in the College process will not exceed more than ten (10) business days unless there is a justified specific request by law enforcement to do so.
-Both parties will be notified in the event that the College needs to delay its process.
+Both parties will be notified if the College needs to delay its process.

 There may also be times when the Title IX Office and/or another designated office such as the Office of Safety and Security may contact the police regarding the nature of an alleged incident.
-Regardless, it is always the Complainant's decision as to whether or not to cooperate with any police and/or College investigation.
+Regardless, it is always the Complainant's decision as to whether to cooperate with any police and/or College investigation.

 When the College receives notice, the Complainant has the right to have emergency access to the Title IX Coordinator or other appropriate official trained in interviewing victims of sexual assault.
-The individual will be provided information regarding options to proceed, and, where applicable, the importance of preserving evidence and obtaining a sexual assault forensic examination as soon as possible, and explaining that the criminal justice process utilizes different standards of proof and evidence and that any questions about whether a specific incident potentially violates the penal code can be addressed by a law enforcement liaison that the College can help to coordinate.
-Such official will explain whether or not they can offer the reporting individual confidentiality or privacy and inform them of any other potential reporting options.
+The individual will be provided information regarding options to proceed, and, where applicable, the importance of preserving evidence and obtaining a sexual assault forensic examination as soon as possible and explaining that the criminal justice process utilizes different standards of proof and evidence and that any questions about whether a specific incident potentially violates the penal code can be addressed by a law enforcement liaison that the College can help to coordinate.
+The official will explain whether they can offer the reporting individual confidentiality and inform them of any other potential reportingoptions.